-- 46. The crime rate in the Turks and Caicos Islands remains low.
-While most offences consist mainly of theft and burglary, there is also some violent crime, such as armed robbery and murder. - 47.
-During 2016, the United Kingdom continued to provide funding for a law enforcement adviser based in Miami, United States, who coordinated, managed and facilitated training and the provision of strategic advice in order to introduce new techniques and skills to the Territory's law enforcement agencies.
-In addition, the HMS Mersey and RFA Wave Knight were in the Caribbean from January to July and from July to December 2016, respectively, as part of the North Atlantic patrol tasking of the Royal Navy, ensuring a year-round maritime presence of the United Kingdom and providing humanitarian assistance, disaster relief and crisis communications support in the region.
-Both ships also worked with other regional navies and coast guards to combat illegal activities on the high seas.
-During the hurricane season, a larger Royal Navy or Royal Fleet Auxiliary ship is on standby to provide humanitarian and disaster relief support to Anguilla, Bermuda, the British Virgin Islands, the Cayman Islands, Montserrat and the Turks and Caicos Islands. - 48.
-As previously reported, a large criminal investigation by the Special Investigation and Prosecution Team, appointed during the interim Administration when the Governor ruled directly after parts of the Constitution had been suspended, resulted in 14 people (including a former Premier and cabinet ministers) being charged with serious criminal offences.
+- 49. The crime rate in the Turks and Caicos Islands remains low.
+While most offences consist mainly of theft and burglary, there is also some violent crime, such as armed robbery and murder.
+According to PAHO, Turks and Caicos Islands has enacted legislation that criminalizes human trafficking and mirrors the Protocol to Prevent, Suppress and Punish Trafficking in Persons, Especially Women and Children, supplementing the United Nations Convention against Transnational Organized Crime.
+In the period 2015-2016, there were 352 reported cases of domestic violence.
+The domestic violence ordinance of 2014 provides greater protection for victims of domestic violence. - 50.
+In 2017, the United Kingdom continued to provide funding for a law enforcement adviser based in Miami, United States, who coordinated, managed and facilitated training and the provision of strategic advice in order to introduce new techniques and skills to the Territory's law enforcement agencies.
+Furthermore, RFA

+Mounts Bay has been stationed in the Caribbean since January 2017, as part of the North Atlantic patrol tasking of the Royal Navy, ensuring a year-round maritime presence of the United Kingdom and providing humanitarian assistance, disaster relief and crisis communications support in the region.
+The ship also worked with other regional navies and coast guards to combat illegal activities on the high seas.
+RFA Mounts Bay and HMS Ocean provided vital humanitarian relief to the region, in particular to the three Territories - Anguilla, the British Virgin Islands and the Turks and Caicos Islands - affected by Hurricane Irma and Hurricane Maria, in September.

+51. As previously reported, a large criminal investigation by the Special Investigation and Prosecution Team, appointed during the interim Administration when the Governor ruled directly after parts of the Constitution had been suspended, resulted in 14 people (including a former Premier and cabinet ministers) being charged with serious criminal offences.
 According to the administering Power, the trial process began formally in December 2015, with nine defendants facing a large number of charges, including the former Premier, Michael Misick.
 He faces charges of conspiracy to receive bribes, conspiracy to defraud the Government and money-laundering relating to his time in office.
 He was arrested in Brazil in 2012 and extradited to the Turks and Caicos Islands in 2014.
 He was released on conditional bail by the Supreme Court in January 2014.
-According to the administering Power, it estimated that the trial, which began in January 2016, would last between 12 and 18 months.
-As of January 2017, it was ongoing.
+The administering Power estimated that the trial, which began in January 2016, would last between 12 and 18 months.
+As at December 2017, the trial was ongoing.